muditgarg48/weather_bucket/README.md

 # Weather App Project

-This is a weather app project that utilizes the OpenWeather API to display weather and pollution data for every hour over the next 4 days.
-The app is built using Node.js, Vue.js, HTML, CSS, and JavaScript.
+This weather app project utilizes the OpenWeather API to display weather and pollution data for every hour over the next 4 days.
+The app uses Node.js, Vue 3, HTML, CSS, and JavaScript.
+A live version can be visited at the website deployment on [Render](https://weather-bucket.onrender.com)

 ## Prerequisites